licht1stein/context-transient.el/README.md

 ```

 ### Any expression context
-This context transient only works on Thursdays:
+You can run any lisp expression in `:context`.
+For example, transient only works on Thursdays:

 ```elisp
 (context-transient-define thursdays-transient